Nitrodist/presentations/2015-04-06 Ungemifying your projects.md

 * Can forget about some pull requests

-^ talk about confusion of multiple pull requests for one issue ^ talk about tests failing in downstream projects because of model changes ^ talk about apps breaking because someone forgot to bump the model gem
+^ talk about confusion of multiple pull requests for one issue

+^ talk about tests/code failing in downstream projects because of model changes

+^ talk about apps breaking because someone forgot to bump the model gem

 ---